onqtam/headjack/src/motivation/startup_case_study.md

 Instead why not just show a histogram of where most of the comments are and provide a resizable window as an additional widget on the timeline (in addition to the progress cursor) which can filter comments & annotations based on the range and display the threads below Reddit-style with sorting & filtration options?

-Here's a screenshot of precisely that (ignore the colors - no designer has touched this yet):
+Here's a screenshot of precisely that (ignore the colors & bad design):

 <img src="../images/startup_case_study.png">